bazelbuild/bazel/src/tools/remote_worker/README.md

 - Then you run Bazel pointing to the remote_worker instance.

-        bazel build --hazelcast_node=127.0.0.1:5701 --spawn_strategy=remote \
+        bazel --host_jvm_args=-Dbazel.DigestFunction=SHA1 build \
+            --spawn_strategy=remote --remote_cache=localhost:8080 \
-            --remote_worker=127.0.0.1:8080 src/tools/generate_workspace:all
+            --remote_worker=localhost:8080 src/tools/generate_workspace:all

-The above command will build generate_workspace with remote spawn strategy that uses Hazelcast as the distributed caching backend and executes work remotely on the localhost remote_worker.
+The above command will build generate_workspace with remote spawn strategy that uses the local worker as the distributed caching and execution backend.

+You can also use a Hazelcast server for the distributed cache as follows:
+Suppose your Hazelcast server is listening on address:port.
+Then, run the remote worker with --hazelcast_node=address:port.